awslabs/multi-domain-goal-oriented-dialogues-dataset/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the CDLA Permissive License.
+Terms given in LICENSE.txt.

 ## Reference